 The tempo run is one of the most critical components of any training program.
 A tempo run teaches your body how to run at a fast pace for a long period of time.
 They also are critical in developing the mental concentration and toughness needed to race well.
 Training yourself to maintain a pace that is outside of your comfort level for an extended period is so important for fast racing.
-Here are a few pointers.
+Here are a few pointers about tempo run workouts.

 What is a Tempo Run?

 A tempo run consists of a 10-15 minute easy warm-up jog, followed by a 3-6 mile run at about your 10k pace.
-At the very least, make sure that you are running hard during these workouts; you should not be able to carry on a conversation with someone next to you.
+At the very least, make sure that you are running hard during these workouts; you should be running fast enough that it is difficult to carry on a conversation if someone was next to you.
 After the tempo run, make sure to include a 10-15 minute jog to cool down your muscles.
 If you are just starting to run tempos, make sure that you don’t exceed 20 minutes of hard running or you’ll be beating up your body too much.
 After the workout, it is also very important to refuel your body by drinking water and eating protein-rich foods to get the most benefit from tempo run.

 Why is a Tempo Run Important?